 Installment (Payment) Agreements

-An IRS installment agreement, commonly known as a payment plan, allows taxpayers to pay their federal tax bill in monthly installments over a period of time.
+An IRS installment agreement, commonly known as a payment plan, allows taxpayers to pay their federal tax bill in monthly installments over some time.
 These agreements can be arranged online, by phone, by mail, or in person, offering both short-term and long-term options.

 The short-term installment agreement allows taxpayers to settle their tax debt within 180 days.
 The long-term option extends the repayment period up to six years for those needing more time.
 Choosing the right plan depends on the amount owed and the monthly payment you can afford.
 It’s important to note that interest and late payment penalties continue to accrue during the repayment period.